 This has to be one of the most famous solo piano pieces ever written.
 The opening tempo marking is Allegro agitato and with a metronome marking of minim equals 84 (very fast indeed).
 Surprisingly, the work was not published in Chopin’s lifetime in spite of having been completed in 1834.
 It is a single movement work that takes a contrasting two-part form.

 The opening is a dazzling display of technique in which Chopin effortlessly manages to combine melodic beauty and expression with passion and drive.
 The middle section of the piece offers a more pensive, yet optimistic to the listener.
-Chopin seamlessly moves the key into the tonic major (Db major) that brings with it a new melody which gently floats above a gently flowing accompanying figure.
+Chopin seamlessly moves the key into the tonic major (Db major) that brings with it a new melody that gently floats above a gently flowing accompanying figure.

 The central section comes to an early almost reluctant close giving way to the speed and fever of the opening section again with some minor development before a hugely dramatic coda to conclude this wonderful solo piano work.